PrashantSelenium/Calabash-GUI/Cocoa Application/README.md

   **Note: Preventing restarts between scenarios requires modified launch.rb and app_life_cycle_hooks.rb for Android and iOS respectively**

-  **If 'No Restart' is selected you must already have the simulator and app open, otherwise you must have the simulator closed**
+  **If 'No Restart' is selected you must already have the simulator and app open, otherwise (for iOS) you must have the simulator closed**

-7. **(optional)** To save the test, click the 'Save Current Test' button and choose a name and location.
+7. **(optional)** To save the test, click the 'Save Current Test' button and choose a name and location **(Note the save and load features have some defects)**.

 8. That's it!
 Just click the 'Start Test' button

       **Don't forget to follow the instructions in step 6 for whether or not to have your simulator open**

 ### Loading a Test
 To load a test just click the 'Load Test' button and select a previously saved shell (.sh) file.
-The only setting that may need to be changes is the 'Calabash Feature Folder' since this is user specific.
+The only setting that may need to be changes is the 'Calabash Feature Folder' since this is user specific **(Note the save and load features have some defects)**.